collaboration with Chan Hong Wing

 We found this symmetrical space in the Hung Hom station.A set of clocks and platform signages peculiarly hang above platform 3 (to Tuen Mun, a local place in Hong Kong) and platform 4 (to Lo Wu/Lok Ma Chau, borders to mainland China).
 A central pillar divides the platforms into two mirrored worlds, with the exception of the synchronized hands of the clocks.

 We see Hung Hom station as a miniature of Hong Kong.
 Both are intersectional places where both locals and mainlanders gather.
 We think of this station as a place where people interweave into the city.
 People coming from or going to a variety of destinations converge at this station.
-Inspired by the station’s specific symmetry, two performances had held on a bench (i:Two persons reading the leftwing newspaper and rightwing newspaper at the same time; ii:Two persons knitting the same scarf) and recorded from a certain position to capture the subtlety of the space.
+Inspired by the station’s specific symmetry, two performances had held on a bench (i:Two persons reading different stands of Hong Kong newspapers, “wenweipo” and “apply daily” at same time; ii:Two persons knitting a same scarf) and recorded from a certain position to capture the subtlety of the space.